 I typically like to embed the type of thoughts included here within the reviews themselves, but felt this one should have its own spot.

 If you are LGBT and planning to visit the UAE, just know that homosexuality is illegal there.
+I thoroughly interviewed my friend who happens to be an accident attorney about all the ways I can be safer while traveling there.
 Book separate beds if traveling with your partner, unless you’re staying at a 5-star resort and have informed them ahead of time.
 The same would theoretically apply to unwed couples, but that is a lot easier to get away with.

 No public displays of affection are tolerated from what I understand, and it’s best to keep a low profile while you’re there.